Got to Have Your Love

 "Got to Have Your Love" is a song by American hip hop and electro funk group Mantronix, featuring vocals from American recording artist Wondress.
 It was released by Capitol Records in December 1989 as the lead single from Mantronix's fourth studio album, This Should Move Ya (1990).
 The song is written by band members Bryce Wilson and Kurtis Mantronik along with Johnny D. Rodriguez, and produced by Mantronix.
-It reached number four in the UK, number seven in Finland and number eight in Ireland.
+It reached number four in the UK and Luxembourg, number seven in Finland and number eight in Ireland.
 It is recognized as the group's signature song.

 Song information

 "Got to Have Your Love" was written by Mantronix members Bryce Wilson and Kurtis Mantronik, alongside Johnny D. Rodriguez.
 Mantronik stated that "When I did 'Got to Have Your Love', I did it for a reason.
 I did it because I wanted to get a song on the radio."